elmliu/convit-reproduction/README.md

+# Reproduction code of ConViT for course EECS 6322
+## Model Components to Implement

+- The core component of ConViT is gated positional self-attention (GPSA), and ConViT is actually realized by using GPSA to replace the regular self-attention (SA) in ViT. **Therefore, we will focus on the implementation of GPSA**, while the rest of the model and training code will try to keep the same with the official version, so as to retain the maximum experiment reproducibility as well.
+- Moreover, **visualization code** and **ablation study code** for experiments will be added.
+-
+## Experiments to be conducted
+The following experiments are all consistent with those conducted in the paper.

+1. Reproducing Top-1 and Top-5 based on different sizes of ConViT, trained from scratch, using ImageNet-1k dataset.
+(Refer to Table 1 in the paper)
+2. Reproducing Top-1 and Top-5 using different scales of subsampled versions of ImageNet-1k.
+(Refer to Table 2 in the paper)
+3. Reproducing non-locality visualization results.
+(Refer to Figure 5 in the paper)
+4. Reproducing ablation results.
+(Refer to Table 3 in the paper)

+# (Below is the original README content)
 # ConViT : Vision Transformers with Convolutional Inductive Biases

 This repository contains PyTorch code for ConViT.
 It builds on code from the [Data-Efficient Vision Transformer](https://github.com/facebookresearch/deit) and from [timm](https://github.com/rwightman/pytorch-image-models).